ymgcmstk/fast-rcnn/README.md

+This repository is the modified version of FRCN to utilize the whole image features in object detection.

+# How to use
+- Extract the whole image features from images in train, val and test datasets and save them as numpy files.
+(At ILSVRC 15, we used the output from "pool5/7x7_s1" in GoogLeNet.)
+- Implement ```whole_path_at(...)``` in imdb so that it returns the file path of the saved whole image features.
+- Run the script ```experiments/scripts_whole/whole_vgg16.sh```.

 ### This code base is no longer maintained and exists as a historical artifact to supplement my ICCV 2015 paper.
 For more recent work that's faster and more accurrate, please see [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn) (which also includes functionality for training Fast R-CNN).

 # *Fast* R-CNN: Fast Region-based Convolutional Networks for object detection